Querying Gold namespace

 SELECT

-JOIN LINEAGE l ON a.NAME = l.UPSTREAM_ASSET_NAME -- Brittle!
+JOIN gold.relational_asset_details r ON a.asset_name = r.database_name -- Brittle!

 Filter and scope queries